 - The load balancer handles incoming SSL traffic and passes the unencrypted request to a backend server.

-- END TO END SSL
+- POINT-TO-POINT SSL

 - The load balancer terminates the SSL connection with an incoming traffic client, and then initiates an SSL connection to a backend server.

 - SSL TUNNELING

 - If you configure the load balancer's listener for TCP traffic, the load balancer tunnels incoming SSL connections to your application servers.

 - Load Balancing supports the TLS 1.2 protocol with a default setting of strong cipher strength.
 The default supported ciphers include:

 - See SSL Certificate Management for more information.

 - A subdivision you define in a virtual cloud network (VCN), such as 10.0.0.0/24 and 10.0.1.0/24.
 A subnet can span a region or exist within in a single availability domain.
 A subnet consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
 For each subnet, you specify the routing and security rules that apply to it.

 - See VCNs and Subnets and Public IP Address Ranges for more information on subnets.